durunsong/TranslationTools/README.EN.md

 - **Format Errors**: Use "View Example Format" feature to understand correct format
 - **Translation Failures**: Check network connection and API key configuration
 - **Abnormal Results**: Try adjusting source language settings or segmented translation
+- **Vue-i18n Project Usage**: If your project uses Vue-i18n internationalization, you can directly paste language pack content for translation.
+The system will automatically recognize and preserve `{variable}` format placeholders, ensuring the translated language pack remains functional

 ## 💕 Thanks for the Star